I think you would be surprised at the different levels of golfers that ask me the question “What is the correct ball

 Drivers were played off of the front foot, a six iron out of the middle of your stance and your wedges were to be played off of your back foot during a swing.

-Due to the technologies of Trackman and Flightscope, we have learned that golf ball position should be more consistent than that and tend to reside more towards the lead heel.
+Due to the newer technologies in the game Trackman and Flightscope, we have learned that golf ball position should be more consistent than that and tend to reside more towards the lead heel.
 That is the left heel for right handed golfers.

 When I get a new student, I always go through an interview process.
 What is the number one thing that almost universally everyone says that they want to do?
 It is to be more consistent with their swing.

 For those of you that know me, you know that I really don’t like that word.
 However, if you’re going to become a consistent ball-striker, wouldn’t it make sense to keep the ball around the same spot for most golf shots?

 Golf Ball Position for a “Stock Shot”

 So, as we discuss what is the correct ball position in golf, keep in mind, that we were talking about a stock golf shot.
 A stock golf shot swing would just be an average height flight for the ball.

 We decide if it is best for them depending on their current skills and how they deliver the golf club in their swing.
 Let me explain why I think this is the best golf ball position to hit a stock golf shot for the vast majority of golfers.

 If you were standing on the golf lesson tee with me, I would go ahead and place one ball off my “back foot.”
 I would then take a back swing and a forward swing… stopping just before the ball.

 Unfortunately, the good result does not happen that often either. and it does not happen often :(.
 More than likely, the higher your handicap… the more of a chance you will have to hit either behind or in back of the golf ball or top the golf ball.